JoshuaDoes/pixel-tensor-audio-decompressor/README.md

 ## What does this module do?

 This module will patch and systemlessly replace your mixer_paths.xml to make the following changes (if you choose the recommended preset):
-- Raise the digital PCM volume from the stock value of 817 to 865.
+- Raise the digital PCM volume from the stock value of 817 to 837.
-- Lower the hardware amplifier gain from the stock value of 17 to 14.
+- Lower the hardware amplifier gain from the stock value of 17 to 15.
 - Set the boost peak current limit to the stock value of 3.50A.
 Some custom ROMs opt to lower it to reduce the heat output, at the expense of your phone's volume potential.

 Using a newly integrated text menu engine, you may also choose from a variety of presets (PCM/AMP):
-- 865/14: The recommended volume by my testing
+- 817/17: The Google stock volume, what you would get without this module
-- 865/13: The original volume from v1.0.0
+- 837/15: Recommended by the creator of Hifi Maximizer on a Pixel 7 Pro
 - 865/12: Recommended by a Pixel 7 Pro (cheetah) user
-- 837/15: Recommended by the creator of HiFi Maximizer on a Pixel 7 Pro
+- 865/13: The recommended volume from v1.0.0
-- 817/17: The Google stock volume
+- 865/14: The recommended volume from v2.0.5
-- 913/15: Potentially unsafe!
+- 913/15: Unsafe!
 Triggers volume normalization when the volume spikes
-- 913/20: Potentially even more unsafe than 913/15!
+- 913/20: Unsafe, moreso than 913/15!
 The absolute maximum that can be set

 More presets may be added in future updates, also depending on community feedback.